afshinator/OdinRailsStudyGroup/week7-transcript.md

 Six made it stick, but seven is from heaven.  **Welcome to week 7: Views (and more testing)**

-- Last week we tried to do some testing, didn't get far.
+Last week we tried to do some testing, didn't get far.
+This week also I wanted to spend more time on testing but I didn't get far enough to have much to present.
+So this week we'll start off on some interesting material on Application servers, then talk a little about issues with views that we don't get from the tutorials.

+---

 ### Ruby/Rails Application Servers